 Step #6.
 Find a place for everything and keep your room clean and organized.

 Our grandmothers were onto something when they would say, “A place for everything and everything in its place.”
+This rule will not only help you with the things in your bedroom but it will also help you to more easily see the things that belong somewhere else.

 When you have a specific location for the things in your bedroom it will make it simple to keep things put away.